2013 Ford Focus Electric Performance

 Acceleration and Power

-The Ford Focus Electric has a 92 kW electric motor that makes 143 horsepower and a 23 kWh lithium-ion battery.
+The Ford Focus Electric has an electric motor that makes 143 horsepower.
 It also has a single-speed automatic transmission.
-Once charged, the EPA says the Focus Electric can achieve 110/99 mpg-e (miles per gallon-equivalent) city/highway.
+Once charged, the EPA says the Focus Electric can achieve 110/99 mpg-e (mpg-equivalent) city/highway.
 Ford says it can travel 76 miles on a fully-charged battery.

 Most reviewers think the Focus Electric has strong acceleration from a stop, which can be attributed to its 184 pound-feet of torque.